 Christmas is fast approaching, the supermarkets are already groaning with the usual compulsory Christmas vegetables and children across the country are filled with dread at the thought of a plate stacked high with festive Brussels sprouts.

 So to give your Christmas vegetables a bit of a twist and a sparkle this year, we’ve come up with our 5 favourite quirky vegetable ideas.
 All but one of the vegetables we’re suggesting can be found in a good greengrocer but better still, with a little planning for next year, you could be harvesting your own.

 Feathery festive fennel

-Fennel is a fairly easy to grow and beautiful plant, with its fine feathery foliage in shades of green and bronze making it a fabulous edition to most borders.
+Fennel is a fairly easy to grow and beautiful plant, with its fine feathery foliage in shades of green and bronze making it a fabulous addition to most borders.
 Herb fennel grows up to 1.5 metres with fine wisps of flavour and it’s a great herb, a little like dill, which goes well with fish dishes and salads.
-But for a really interesting vegetable you need Florence fennel, which grows a little shorter at 60 – 90 cm.
-Sow it late in June or July and make sure your fennel has plenty of sun and a sheltered position.
+But for a really interesting vegetable, you need Florence fennel, which grows a little shorter at 60 – 90 cm.
+Sow it late in June or July and make sure your fennel has plenty of suns and a sheltered position.

 Succulent sweet potatoes

 Although you have to be a little careful when growing sweet potatoes, because they don’t tolerate frost and are best grown at temperatures of 24º, there’s a lot to love about this quirky vegetable, and once they get going, they thrive.
 You can grow them outside but you’ll need to keep the roots warm but they are also a great vegetable to grow in containers in the greenhouse.